Laptop Mag Verdict

 Let HP swoop you off your feet with a powerful and luxurious business notebook that embraces productivity and security just as much as it does its multimedia capabilities.
 The 14-inch EliteBook 840 G5 ($1,182 starting; $2,295 as reviewed) delivers solid performance with its 8th-Gen Intel Core processor and a comfortable keyboard to speed up your workflow.
 The Bang & Olufsen speakers will make you feel like you're at a concert, and the bright privacy display will immerse you in your own private theater.
-The EliteBook trips up only in its webcam and its base model display, but despite these faults, this business laptop is still one of HP's best.
+The EliteBook trips up only in its webcam and its base model display, but despite these faults, this laptop is still one of the best HP laptops and best business laptops.